credential-handler/credential-handler-polyfill/README.md

         }
       ]
     },
-    // these are credential handler origins that can be recommended to
+    // these are optional credential handler origins that can be recommended to
     // the user if they don't have a credential handler, aka "wallet", they
     // want to use already
     recommendedHandlerOrigins: [
       "https://wallet.example.chapi.io"
-    ]
+    ],
+    // these are optional protocol URLs that will be passed to credential
+    // handlers that have registered their "credential_handler.acceptedInput"
+    // type as "url" in their web app manifest (instead of the default
+    // "event"); these credential handlers do not communicate with the mediator
+    // via events, but rather instead receive these "protocols" as a query
+    // parameter appended to their registered "credential_handler.url";
+    // additionally, the registered credential handler must have specified
+    // a matching protocol via "credential_handler.acceptedProtocols", e.g.,
+    // `"credential_handler": {"acceptedProtocols": ["OID4VC"], ...}`
+    protocols: {
+      OID4VC: 'openid-initiate-issuance://?issuer=https%3A%2F%2Fexample.edu%2Foid4vc-example&credential_type=https%3A%2F%2Fexample.org%2Fexamples%23UniversityDegreeCredential&pre-authorized_code=not_real_12345'
+    }
   }
 };
 const webCredential = await navigator.credentials.get(credentialQuery);